ambar-ashish/interview-prep/general/SpringBoot.md

 The difference between POST and PUT is that PUT requests are idempotent.
 That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly have side effects of creating the same resource multiple times.

+**How to secure Rest API**

+1. Always use HTTPS
+2. Never expose information on URLs - Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, which makes them easily exploitable.
+3. Basic Auth can be used
+4. The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its behalf.
+5. JWT authentication
+6. Rate Limiting